top of page

 Introduction

-Most of us enjoy New Year's Eve to its fullest.
+Most of us fully enjoy New Year's Eve.
 This one night of the year, we all prioritize fun and celebrate until late at night or very early in the morning.
 During such occasions, alcohol is an implied companion and the preferred beverage.
 However, for many, the next morning brings a crippling hangover.
 Fortunately, there are strategies and tips we can use to reduce our risk of headaches, nausea, and fatigue.
 This article discusses hangover hacks—what and when to eat and drink, how to manage your sleep, and what supplements to keep on hand to help your body prepare for increased alcohol consumption.
 Getting tipsy and drunk one night does not have to lead to a terrible day the next.

 Eat Smart Before You Party